 In choosing the motto of ‘Wisdom through Faith and Knowledge’ and the new uniform, the College’s identity became more focussed.
 The inaugural Directors of the Board led by Dr Abdul-razak Musa, the wisdom of religious leader Sheikh Idress Ul Hassan and the enthusiasm of foundation Principal, Rainer Mayer, transformed an idea into a reality.

-With registration approved to Year 12, the College created a successful Middle School in 2019 under the leadership of the current Principal, Chris Riemann and Deputy Principal Racha Makki, and Year 12 students will commence in 2022.
+With registration approved to Year 12, the College created a successful Middle School in 2019 under the leadership of the current Principal, Chris Riemann and Deputy Principal Racha Makki, and Year 12 students commenced in 2022.
 Playford College has a comprehensive Master Plan for extra learning spaces to cater for the increasing year levels and enrolment growth.

-Playford College is a good story and the whole community has an optimistic belief that the College will continue to prosper into a double stream Reception to Year 12 College of around 600 students InshaAllah.
+Playford College is a good story and the whole community has an optimistic belief that the College will continue to prosper into a double stream Foundation to Year 12 College InshaAllah.

 Why enrol your child at Playford College